 Beaded satin flapper dress, c.1926.
 Featuring dazzling embellishment of silver-lined crystal beads and glittering rhinestones.
 The intricate pattern—the same on front and back—includes delicious stylized pineapples.
 The subtle elaborations of the intricate curvilinear Art Nouveau motifs on the bodice have a memorable beauty.
-NEW LISTING

 Beaded flapper dress, c.1928.
 Made from taupe silk crepe, the fetching dress is beaded with clear crystal and silver-lined crystal beads set in a grid design.
 With a handkerchief-style pointed hem, the skirt is ideal for dancing; the beaded decoration sparkles with joie de vivre.
 Both sexy and demure, here is the personification of the free spirited, fun loving flapper era.
-NEW LISTING

 Deco evening coat, 1930s.
 Made from black silk/rayon velvet, the stylish and sophisticated coat pays homage to the heyday of Art Deco in the mid-1920s.
 In fashion, a white-on-black theme creates high drama.
 In the dazzling Deco design, the striking "framing effect" of white-and-black color blocks creates a powerful theatrical effect.